All-Time Starting Nine for Every MLB Team

 What People Say About the Boston Beaneaters-Doves-Rustlers-Bees-Braves/Milwaukee Braves/Atlanta Braves

-Chipper Jones played his whole 19-year career with the Braves."If you don't like the way the Atlanta Braves are playing, then you don't like baseball." —Former Atlanta Braves manager Chuck Tanner
+"If you don't like the way the Atlanta Braves are playing, then you don't like baseball." —Former Atlanta Braves manager Chuck Tanner

-12. Cleveland Indians: Next Year’s Champions
+12. Cleveland Indians/Guardians: Next Year’s Champions

 Record: 9,477-9,037 (.512)